Superfund Special Accounts

 The Senior Management Committee is charged with overseeing the implementation of the Superfund Special Accounts Management Strategy.
 The Strategy focuses on four main areas:

 - Regional Support, Guidance and Training.

-The strategy is updated every two years.
-The updated Special Accounts Management Strategy for fiscal years 2013-2015 was issued on March 15, 2013.
+The strategy is updated every three years.
+The updated Special Accounts Management Strategy for 2022-2024 was issued on May 5, 2022.

 Plans for Using Special Accounts

 At the beginning of each year and mid-year, EPA Headquarters and the Regions review special account available balances and update how the special account will support future cleanup work at the site.
 A summary of the plans are provided to the Special Accounts Senior Management Committee to keep them informed of the status of special account numbers, balances, and uses.

 The status and planning for special accounts is also summarized in EPA’s annual Congressional Justification document sent annually to Congress as part of the budget process.
 Information on current special account data is available on EPA's Planning, Budget and Results website.